danja/ultrasonics/README.md

 # Experiments in Ultrasonics

+*A Few Days Later*

+Done a bit more experimentation, see [DevLog](https://github.com/danja/ultrasonics/blob/master/devlog.md)

 *Day One*

 A medic friend has been talking about ultrasonics, got me interested, I want to play.